singhrishabhj/singhrishabhj/README.md

 ## 🌱 Ongoing Projects
 - **Swiftmarkify**: A tool that converts files into Markdown format.
+- **DSA Prep**: Preparing and learing Data Structure and Algorithms.
 - **JS 30 Days Challenge**: Improving JavaScript skills with daily coding challenges.

 ## 📫 Get in Touch